Venezuela: Maduro’s third re-election

 It mentions that Maduro is “accused of a shameless and fraudulent power-grab” and calls his re-election last year an “alleged theft”.

-However, this language is indirect: instead of describing the events this way, the Guardian quotes other people’s descriptions that contain the emotional words.
+However, this language is indirect: instead of describing the events directly, the Guardian quotes other people’s descriptions.

 The Guardian focuses on critical international reactions.